 Use meaning for motivation

-Think about the meaning behind your new habits to help keep you motivated, both while forming the habit and once it’s part of your routine.
+Think about the meaning behind your new habits to help stay motivated, both while forming the habit and once it’s part of your routine.
+For example:

 - If you’re saving for a house, it doesn’t just mean having your own place to live.
 It’s creating a home, providing security for yourself and your family into the future, and it shows you have the willpower and commitment to achieve long-term goals.